 Here’s some more photos from Germany.
 From Harth in Nordrhein-Westfalen to be more precise.
 It’s a small village in the Sauerland, a scenic forest region about a hundred miles east of Cologne, popular for hiking and cycling.

 If you keep walking out of Split you end up on the Marjan peninsula.
 The first time I visited I made the mistake of climbing up to the peak in 35c heat.
 After that I sensibly took the coast road.
-I’ve written about it in my Croatia/Slovenia zine as well.

 Our final stop in Japan before flying home from Osaka was Nara.
 In the 700s it was the capital of Japan, at the time when Buddhism really became established in Japan.
 Nowadays as well as Buddhism, it’s known for the tame deer who live in the forest park surrounding the temples and shrines.
 We stayed in a hostel in the forest.
 It seemed a short walk from the train station, but we ended up walking along dark forest paths dragging cases seemingly forever, with deer staring at us accusingly like something out of Princess Mononoke.
 (The hostel turned out to be a pretty weird place too).